By: Cheryl Lu, Social Media Coordinator

 Just as North Americans love to look for Starbucks when travelling abroad, newcomers to Canada tend to go to the places and gatherings that they’re most familiar with.
 This could be a place of worship, a traditional restaurant, or a bubble-tea-house – wherever those who are not yet comfortable with a new lifestyle can feel at home and find social opportunities.
 Meeting newcomers where they are, instead of asking them to come, is the golden rule.

 Recognize information providers who are from the community and ask them to spread the word.
 You’d be surprised at how quickly the information can gain newcomers’ trust.
 People trust and copy the behaviours of those who look like them, and health care workers who speak minority languages are great influencers for promoting health tips like social distancing and mask-wearing within the community.

 Another idea raised at the panel was that information needs to be repeated.
 Having one source from a community providing information is not enough; people need to hear the same words repeatedly from different sources – their doctors, friends, family members – before they start to believe in it.

 Language Advocacy Day was designed to be a gathering place where individuals, organizations, language professionals and academia can discuss and share their insights on language rights and policies in Canada, and pandemic communications was just one of the many topics explored at the conference.
 Throughout the day, there were also discussions on the Indigenous Languages Act, languages in a globalized world, issues faced by foreign language speaking health care workers, and many more topics that we hope everyone can benefit from.
-The full Language Advocacy Day stream will soon be available online.
-Stay tuned for the update!
+Thanks to everyone who attended the event, and we look forward to seeing you next year!